 Data warehouses typically store historical data by integrating copies of transaction data from disparate sources.
-Data warehouses can also use real-time data feeds for reports that use the most current, integrated information.
-Over the last decade, business data consumption has grown many fold and the traditional data warehouse has struggled to keep up with the high demand for data analytics from business.
+Additionally, data warehouses can also use real-time data feeds for reports that use the most current, integrated information.
+Over the last decade, business data consumption has grown two-fold and the traditional data warehouse has struggled to keep up with the high demand for data analytics from businesses.

 Microsoft introduced Parallel data warehouses which were appliances installed on-premises that leveraged the use of many server nodes to parallel process large volumes of data.
 Parallel data warehouses evolved to the cloud and Azure SQL Data Warehouse was born.

-Azure Synapse has evolved from Azure SQL Data Warehouse with added features that essentially makes it data warehousing on steroids.
+Azure Synapse has evolved from Azure SQL Data Warehouse with added features that essentially make it data warehousing on steroids.

 What is Azure Synapse?

 Azure Synapse Analytics is a cloud-based enterprise data warehouse that leverages Massively Parallel Processing (MPP) to run complex queries across large quantities of data.
 It is a limitless analytics service that brings together enterprise data warehousing and Big Data analytics.

 Synapse SQL uses a scale-out architecture to distribute computational processing of data across multiple nodes (MPP), the number of compute nodes ranges from 1 to 60.
 The unit of computing power is a Data Warehouse Unit (DWU).
 Compute is separate from storage, which enables organisations to scale compute independently of the data in their system/s.